UBCMOCCA/CPSC426_A4_2/README.md

  3. Select and open the file examples/vehicle.html file to start the example.

-# For P0
+# For A4

-Look for the the string "CHANGE:" in example/vehicle.js for ideas on things to play around with.
-Otherwise change whatever you like.
+Implement the methods at the bottom of A4.js that will allow the flocking simulation to function properly.